Ventilation & Smoke Control Equipment Installation Business License in Dubai

 Key Regulatory Bodies and Approvals

-Beyond the trading licence itself, operators in fresh fish and marine animal trading must satisfy several regulatory requirements.
+Beyond the trading license itself, operators in fresh fish and marine animal trading must satisfy several regulatory requirements.
 Dubai Municipality's Food Safety Department sets and enforces standards for the handling, storage, and transportation of fresh and live marine products.
 Cold-chain compliance is mandatory, with specific temperature-control requirements for different product categories.

 Where a business intends to trade in species listed under the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), the relevant import and export permits must be obtained prior to any commercial transaction.
 The UAE is a CITES signatory, and enforcement is active.